netjson/netjson/README.rst

 JSON formats for networks
 =========================

-This repository is an attempt to define standard JSON schemas for the most basic building blocks of networking:
+This repository is an attempt to define an open standard JSON format for encoding the most basic building blocks of networking:

 * devices
 * monitoring data